-The Company do not have any transactions with companies struck off.
-The Company have not advanced or loaned or invested funds to any other person(s) or entity(is), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:
+v During the financial year 2022-23 and 2021-22, the Company have not advanced or loaned or invested funds to any other person(s) or entity(is), including foreign entities (Intermediaries) with the understanding that the Intermediary shall;

-(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or vi The Company have not received any fund from any person(s) or entity(is), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:
+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or vi During the financial year 2022-23 and 2021-22, the Company have not received any fund from any person(s) or entity(is), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

-(b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries viii The Company does not have any changes in accounting policy or prior period errors.
+(b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries vii The Company does not have any loans and advances in the nature of loans to promoters, directors, KMP and other related parties in the financial year ending 31st March 2023 and 31st March 2022.

-(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries ix The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.
+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries viii The Company do not have any Benami property as on 31st March 2023 and 31st March 2022, where any proceeding has been initiated or pending against the Company for holding any Benami property.